smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

 # TypeScript MCP Server with Custom Container

-A simple TypeScript MCP server to demonstrate hosting on Smithery with custom docker containers.
+A simple TypeScript MCP server built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) to demonstrate hosting on Smithery with custom docker containers.

 This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).